Artistic director Susan V. Booth will stage the world premiere of Pearl Cleage's What I Learned In Paris, running Sept. 5-30.

 The Tony and Pulitzer Prize-winning musical Next to Normal, about a woman battling mental illness and the family that hangs in the balance, will run Oct.
 17-Nov.
 11. It has book and lyrics by Brian Yorkey and music by Tom Kitt.
-Scott Schwartz (Golda's Balcony, Batboy) will direct.
+Scott Schwartz ( Golda's Balcony, Batboy) will direct.

 Booth will also stage David Lindsay Abaire's drama Good People, about an out-of-work cashier who encounters her former high school boyfriend, now living a privileged life.
 It will run Jan.
 16-Feb.
 10, 2013.

+Also planned is a new American adaptation of the musical Zorro, with a book by Stephen Clark and Helen Edmundson, lyrics by Clark, and a score by The Gipsy Kings and John Cameron.
+It will run April 3-May 5, 2013.
 "From the old American west comes the legend of Zorro, a fighter of corruption and lover of beautiful women," according to the Alliance.
 "When Don Diego comes home from Spain, he finds his father dead and his brother running Los Angeles--badly.
 Don Diego's foppish exterior hides the soul of a desert fox – Zorro!"

 The Hertz Stage season will open with Uhry's Apples & Oranges, running Oct.
 5-28, under the direction of Manhattan Theatre Club artistic director Lynne Meadow.
 It is based on the book by Marie Brenner.